katherinebrown539/NEMO_II/config/README.md

 This directory is designed to hold the configuration files for your instance of NEMO.

 # Readable configuration files
-1) Name your file login_file.txt
+1) Name your file config.json
-2) The file needs to have the following information, on separate lines, in the order given: <br/>
+2) The file needs to have the following information: <br/>
   PORT - port number for the database server, for MySQL, this is typically 3306 <br/>
   MySQL USER NAME - user name to access the database <br/>
   PASSWORD - password to access the database <br/>
   DATABASE - name of the database to access <br/>
+  DATA - name of the data file (see the data readme for more details) <br/>
+  SCHEMA - name of the schema file (see the data readme for more details) <br/>
+  CLASS - the name of the class <br/>

 # Recent Updates
 1) The config file will also need to include the local path to the data and data schema files in the data directory <br/>